Q.: Why has Summa Health System closed inpatient services at the Wadsworth-Rittman campus?

 A.: No, there are no plans to close the facility.

-Q.: Will physicians have input regarding what services are offered through the integrated medical campus?
+Q.: Will physicians have input regarding what services are offered through the integrated medical facility?

 A.: Yes.
-We are working with physicians to determine what additional services are most needed for this integrated medical campus.
+We are working with physicians to determine what additional services are most needed for this location.